Autumn Phillips: Marriage and family

 The couple married on May 17, 2008, at St George's Chapel at Windsor Castle with 300 guests in attendance.
 The service was conducted by David Conner, Dean of Windsor, and Kelly's dress was designed by Sassi Holford.
 For the occasion, the Princess Royal lent Kelly the Festoon Tiara which she had received as a gift in 1973 in Hong Kong, and Kelly wore a necklace and earrings from her husband.
 Her six bridesmaids included Zara Phillips, her husband's sister.
 The couple had a carriage procession before going to Frogmore House for a reception.
 In 2010, they returned to London after living in Hong Kong, where Peter Phillips had a job with the Royal Bank of Scotland, heading its sports sponsorship activities in the region.

 Autumn and Peter's first child, and the Queen's first great-grandchild, Savannah Anne Kathleen, was born in 2010 at Gloucestershire Royal Hospital.
 With dual citizenship, the child is the first Canadian citizen to be in the line of succession to the thrones of the Commonwealth realms.
 In 2012, at the same hospital, Phillips gave birth to another girl, Isla Elizabeth.

 Autumn and Peter Phillips separated in 2019.
-Their divorce was settled on June 14, 2021, after which she began a relationship with Donal Mulryan, founder of the UK development and construction company Rockwell.
+Their divorce was settled on June 14, 2021, after which she began a relationship with Donal Mulryan, brother of Sean Mulryan and the founder of the UK development and construction company Rockwell.
 As of June 2022, she was living in Cirencester, close by to her ex-husband and daughters.